1. What do I Need in order to Bleach Hair Correctly?

 What is the Right Mix Ratio for Ugly Duckling Color?

-- The recommended mix ratio for Ugly Duckling Toners (Intense Pearl Blonde, Intense Silver Blonde) is 1 part color to 2 parts developer.
+- The recommended mix ratio for Ugly Duckling Toners (Intense Pearl Blonde, Intense Silver Blonde, Pearl Blonde Toner, Silver Blonde Toner) is 1 part color to 2 parts developer.

 - The recommended mix for Ugly Duckling Bleach (Brilliant Blonde), is 1 part Brilliant Blonde to 2 parts color.

 Ugly Duckling recommends that if you are new to coloring, try to get the mix as correct as possible.
-If you are a salon owner with staff who are new to coloring, make sure they use weighing scales to get the mixes right.
+You can use weighing scales if necessary.

 Later, as you get more experience, you can try out different mixes.
 Expert colorists do indeed vary the mix according to their personal preferences and according to the situation.